qzgeog/starter-academic/content/authors/admin/_index.md

 highlight_name: false
 email: ""
 ---
-I am a geographer with research interests in coupled nature-human systems, land use change, forest conservation, and household livelihoods.
-He uses both spatial data such as satellite observations and socioeconomic data collected from households surveys to examine when, where, how and why land use and land cover change.
-He integrates statistical models, agent-based models, remote sensing algorithms and machine learning techniques to answer questions that address the most urgent needs towards achieving sustainability goals such as ecosystem conservation and food security.
+I am a geographer with research interests in coupled natural and human systems, land use change, forest conservation, and household livelihoods.
+I use spatial data such as satellite observations and socioeconomic data collected from households surveys to examine when, where, how and why land use and land cover change.
+I integrate statistical models, agent-based models, remote sensing algorithms and machine learning techniques to answer questions that address the most urgent needs towards achieving sustainability goals such as ecosystem conservation and food security.